mgooisu/RPG-Co-Master/README.md

-# TableTop_Counter_Edit
+# RPG Co-Master
-An applet for creating and managing arrays of encounters organized at different scopes.
+An applet to help game masters to manage encounters and the creatures therein
 <h1> The aim </h1>

 This application seeks to simplify the process of creating and managing combat encounters in dungeons and dragon's 5th edition.
 It will allow for management of encounters at several scopes.